A Semi-Classical Schwinger-Keldysh Re-interpretation Of The 4D Majorana Fermion Mass Term: Discussions and Future Directions

 \section{Discussions and Future Directions}

 In this paper we have offered a novel ``In-In"-QFT inspired \cite{Galley:2012hx} starting point for a 2-component fermion with a Majorana mass term in 4D flat spacetime.
 At the level of the one-particle sector -- i.e., the semi-classical equations-of-motion of eq. \eqref{MajoranaEquation} -- the action formulation in eq. \eqref{MajoranaMass_InOut} in terms of a Grassmannian $L$ versus that of eq. \eqref{MajoranaMass_InIn} in terms of a complex-valued influence-action really yield no physical distinctions.
-But such a re-phrasing of its action principle could potentially invoke different psychological reactions from the physicist reader.
-We hope this would spur further explorations; for instance, whether equations \eqref{MajoranaMass_InOut} and \eqref{MajoranaMass_InIn} do in fact lead to different physical observables in the full quantum theory of Majorana fermions.
+However, we hope such a re-phrasing of its action principle could would spur further explorations.
+For instance, whether equations \eqref{MajoranaMass_InOut} and \eqref{MajoranaMass_InIn} do in fact lead to different physical observables in the full quantum theory of Majorana fermions.
+How does the Majorana mass term in eq. \eqref{MajoranaMass_InIn} arise from interactions with an external environment or external agent?
 We also note, within the ``In-In" (aka Closed Time Path) formalism, that the ``I" fields are usually interpreted as ones propagating forward in time whereas the ``II" fields backward in time.
 To this end, the study of both discrete and continuous symmetries of the Majorana mass term of eq. \eqref{MajoranaMass_L_InIn} could perhaps enrich our understanding of its physical content.
 We shall also continue to seek out possible physical applications.